FlipVernooij/StickMaps-docs/src/pages/import/mnemo.md

 ## Import preferences
 Before reading the data from the file, **StickMaps** requires a few preferences to be defined.
+As you can see, we are importing a pretty big survey that was done during a 6 hour DPV dive.
 ![Mnemo import Preferences](../../images/mnemoImport/page_2.png "Preferences")